 community as a whole?
 And what about those who were already feeling isolated?

 Through word of mouth and news reports, we knew that our elders and Keiki, our most vulnerable community members, felt this disruption of family and community, the most.

 Our Project Series, OUR KŪPUNA AND THE ʻĀINA, was born from this need to re-connect.
-Our goal was to introduce inter-generational story-telling as a way to spotlight life values and place-based learning, combining traditional story-telling with digital multi-media that Keiki enjoy today.
+Our goal was to introduce inter-generational story-telling as a way to spotlight life values and place-based learning, combining traditional story-telling with digital multi-media, audio visual art that Keiki enjoy today.